Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 6. Black Halloween Candles

 I love these black Halloween candles and see that they are very easy to make.
 Follow the instructions at House of Dewberry.
-A great idea if you need decorations for a Halloween party or to decorate the classroom.
+This a great idea if you need decorations for a Halloween party or to decorate the classroom.

 7. Birdhouse Ornaments